sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 Lastly, I also tried deploying the stroke prediction service to the cloud using AWS Elastic Beanstalk.
 This cloud environment created for the stroke prediction service was then used to make predictions for a new 'sample person' as input.

 ## Data Sources and Preparation:

 ### Sources of Data -

 For this project, I retrieved data from Kaggle Public Dataset - [Stroke Prediction Dataset](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset) Data was shared on Kaggle as a csv file (*healthcare-dataset-stroke-data.csv*).

-### Data Preparaion and Process Steps -
+### Data Processing Steps -

-Following steps were used in preparing the data from the source:-
+Following steps were used in preparing the data for this project:-

 * I processed the dataset using Python in-built functions and libraries such as **Pandas** for manipulation and structuring them as DataFrames.**Numpy** functions along with statistical analysis techniques like scaling were used to align the ranges of different factors.
 * Once the data was cleaned & formatted it was used to perform Exploratory Data Analysis (EDA) and create a series of visualizations for drawing insights about factors.